 Professor and Thomas A. Renyi Endowed Chair in Banking

 Founding Director, Rutgers Financial Institutions Center

 Professor Palia is an internationally renowned scholar in law and economics, banking, and corporate governance.
-He earned a PhD in Finance from the Stern School of Business at New York University, and he has been on the faculty...Learn More
+He earned a PhD in Finance from the Stern School of Business at New York University, and he has been...Learn More

 Contact the Rutgers Financial Institutions Center

 Professor Darius Palia